antUnity/uLua-paddle-game/README.md

 ## Documentation

-This project was made as a demo for uLua.
-This document is accompanied by source code documentation.
+This document is accompanied by source code documentation, which is found on the [GitHub pages](https://antunity.github.io/uLua-paddle-game/) of this repository.
 For any further questions do not hesitate to contact support@antsoftware.co.uk.

 Working on this project and documentation has taken many hours.
 Please support me by starring this project on GitHub.
 If you purchased uLua, please leave a review on the asset store!
 Follow my [Twitter](https://twitter.com/_ANTSoftware "@_ANTSoftware")!

 ## Usage Tutorial

-The Unity scene for this game does not contain a ball, paddle, or bricks.
-The levels for this game are set up entirely through the game API in Lua.
+***Note: It is recommended to read the [uLua Usage Tutorial](https://antunity.github.io/uLua-docs) in the full documentation of uLua before reading this document.***

-The very basic behaviour and game logic of the game is implemented in Unity Engine.
-For instance:
+The basic behaviour and game logic of this game are implemented in Unity Engine.
+Specifically:
+- Controller scripts for uLua.PaddleGame.Paddle and uLua.PaddleGame.Ball objects.
+- Invoking of game events and object callback functions.
 - Collision detection logic for all objects.
-- Controller scripts for uLua.PaddleGame.Paddle and uLua.PaddleGame.Ball objects (uLua.PaddleGame.BallController, uLua.PaddleGame.PaddleController).
-- A "nudge" for uLua.PaddleGame.Ball objects to prevent them from getting stuck bouncing back and forth in a straight line.
-- Invoking events and object callback functions.

-The Lua scene script implements the rest of the gameplay in this simple Paddle-style game.
+However, the Unity scene for this game does not contain a ball, paddle, or bricks.
+The levels for this game are set up entirely through the Game API in Lua.

 ### 1. Scripting API

 #### 1.1.
 Game Objects

-The game API contains the following objects/data structures:
+The Game API contains the following objects/data structures:
 - **Game**: Manager object which is used to create and keep track of Balls, Paddles, and Bricks within the level.
 - **Settings**: Data structure which contains the current level, remaining lives, score, and other game settings.
 - **LevelText**: UI element to display the current level.
 - **LivesText**: UI element to display the remaining lives.
 - **ScoreText**: UI element to display the player score.

-All ball, brick, and paddle objects are also exposed to the Lua API, however, their names are based on the application runtime, unless specified otherwise in the corresponding command:
+All ball, brick, and paddle objects are also exposed to the Game API, however, their names are based on the application runtime, unless specified otherwise in the corresponding command:

 ```